Trendy Apartment Plants You Need

 Devil’s Ivy | Epipremnum aureum

-Where to buy: Amazon, $6
+Where to buy: Amazon, Home Depot

 Difficulty: 2/10

-Light Level: Indirect, bright sun/artificial light
+Light level: Indirect, bright sun/artificial light

 Size: Medium